fvirdia/remar/README.md

 $ tar xf rmapi-linuxx86-64.tar.gz
 ```

 At this point you should have a local copy of the `rmapi` binary.
-Copy it into some directory that is part of your `PATH` (for now, will probably get around to making this optional later), so that you can run it from anywhere by just typing `rmapi`.
+Either copy it into some directory that is part of your `PATH`, or later use the settings dialog of Remar to select its location.

-Now, run `rmapi` for the first time in your command line.
+Now, run the `rmapi` binary for the first time in your command line.
 It will ask you a reMarkable one-time code to authenticate to the cloud, follow the instructions there.

 Finally, get a copy of Remar, and run it.
 For example:
 ```